nullmaxwell/prettyposter/README.md

 A simple object oriented wrapper for the [prettymaps](https://github.com/marceloprates/prettymaps) package to help you generate pretty looking posters for you to print yourself in minutes!

-## License
+## License Info
+**Under no circumstance is this package to be used for commercial purposes.**
 This project was created in compliance with the [Creative Commons Attribution-NonCommercial 4.0 International license](http://creativecommons.org/licenses/by-nc/4.0/).
+The OpenStreetMap and [original repo](https://github.com/marceloprates/prettymaps) credits on the figures are **NOT** to be removed.

+If you love this package consider thanking [ Avatar Marcelo de Oliveira Rosa Prates](https://github.com/marceloprates), it wouldn't exist without them.

 ## Built With
 A special thanks to the following projects.
 This project was built using the following open source packages.